-- Calling and going to all Annual General Meetings, Special General Meetings and Governing Body meetings: - Keeping the minutes for all Annual General Meetings, Special General Meetings and Governing Body meetings; - Sending out letters, notices calling meetings and relevant documents to Members before a meeting; - Preparing and sending all the necessary reports to the Financial Conduct Authority and the Scottish Housing Regulator - Ensuring compliance with WH's Governance Handbook. • - Keeping the Register of Members and other Registers required by WH's Rules. • w:\waverley1\1 live files\company information\(20) handbooks\(2) governance handbook\governance handbook .docx apply if you are a tenant of the Company and have moved home by transferring your tenancy to another property owned and managed by the Company.
+- Calling and going to all Annual General Meetings, Special General Meetings and Governing Body meetings; - Keeping the minutes for all Annual General Meetings, Special General Meetings and Governing Body meetings; - Sending out letters, notices calling meetings and relevant documents to Members before a meeting; - Preparing and sending all the necessary reports to the Financial Conduct Authority and the Scottish Housing Regulator - Ensuring compliance with WH's Governance Handbook. - Keeping the Register of Members and other Registers required by WH's Rules.

-6. Rules
+Rules

-- 6.1.
-Rules Relating to Correspondence with Members - 6.1.1.
+- a.
+Rules Relating to Correspondence with Members - i.
 If you change your address, you must let the Company know by writing to the Secretary at the registered office within three months.
-This requirement does not
+This requirement does not apply if you are a tenant of the Company and have moved home by transferring your tenancy to another property owned and managed by the Company.

-- 6.1.2.
-Your membership of the Company will end and the and record the ending of your membership in the Register of Members if you (a Member) resign your membership giving seven days' notice in writing to the Secretary at the registered office. - 6.1.3.
+- ii.
+Your membership of the Company will end and the and record the ending of your membership in the Register of Members if you (a Member) resign your membership giving seven days' notice in writing to the Secretary at the registered office. - iii.
 (This refers to part of the procedure for cancelling a Membership by virtue of receiving a complaint)